Centaurioun/pulp-stones/references/md/Sisman_2012_The_prevalence_of_pulp_stones_in_a_Turkish_population.md

 *Journal section: Oral Medicine and Pathology Publication Types:
 Research doi: 10.4317/medoral.
 17400* *<http://dx>. doi. org/doi:10.4317/medoral.
 17400*
 The prevalence of pulp stones in a Turkish population.\
-A radiographic survey **Yildiray Sisman \\ Ali-Murat Aktan ^2^, Elif Tarım-Ertas \\
-Mehmet-Ertuğrul Çiftçi^3^, Ahmet-Ercan Şekerci^4^** 1.
+A radiographic survey **Yildiray Sisman  Ali-Murat Aktan , Elif Tarım-Ertas Mehmet-Ertuğrul Çiftçi, Ahmet-Ercan Şekerci** 1.
 PHD, DDS.
 Department of Oral Diagnosis and Radiology, School of Dentistry, Erciyes University, Kayseri, Turkey PHD, DDS Deparment of Oral Diagnosis and Radiology, School of Dentistry, Katip Çelebi University, İzmir 2.
 PHD, DDS.
 Department of Oral Diagnosis and Radiology, School of Dentistry, Gaziantep University, Gaziantep, Turkey 3.
 PHD.
 Department of Oral Diagnosis and Radiology, School of Dentistry, Gaziantep University, Gaziantep, Turkey 4.
 PHD.
 Department of Oral Diagnosis and Radiology, School of Dentistry, Erciyes University, Kayseri, Turkey *Correspondence:*
 *Gaziantep Üniversitesi, Dişhekimliği Fakültesi*

-Abstract
+## **Abstract**

 Objectives: The goal of this retrospective study was to determine the prevalence of pulp stones in a Turkish popula­tion.
 Any possible associations between pulp stones and gender, tooth type and dental arch were also evaluated.
 Study Design: Four hundred and sixty nine patients' bitewing radiographs which were reached through the patient database of
 Erciyes University Dentistry School, Department of Oral Diagnosis and Radiology were examined.
 Of these 469 subjects whose mean age was 24( ± 10.7), 302 were females and 167 were males.
 A total of 6,926 teeth were examined during this study.
 Pulp stones were recorded as present or absent and any relations with gender, tooth type and dental arch were noted.
 Results: Pulp stones were identified in 270 (57.6 %) of the subjects and in 1,038 (15 %) of the teeth examined.
 Their presence were seldom found in the premolars (9.07%) but was much higher in the molars (90.92 %).
 Pulp stone occurrence was significantly more common in the first molars than in the second molars, and in the first premolars than in the second premolars in each dental arch.
 Their occurrence was higher in the maxilla than in the mandible for each tooth type.
 No difference between the two genders could be identified.

+## **Conclusions**

-Conclusion: Pulp stones are not only incidental radiographic findings of the pulp tissue but may also be an indica­tor of some serious underlying disease.
+: Pulp stones are not only incidental radiographic findings of the pulp tissue but may also be an indica­tor of some serious underlying disease.
 On the other hand, they may provide useful information to predict about the susceptibility of patients for other dystrophic soft tissue calcifications such as urinary calculi and calcified atheromas.
 However, further study on this issue is needed.
 ***Key words:** Prevalence, pulp stone, Turkish population.*

-Introduction
+## **Introduction**

 Pulp stones are calcified bodies in the dental pulps of the teeth in the primary and permanent dentition.
 They can be seen in the pulps of healthy, diseased, and even unerupted teeth (1).
 Their locations are more common in the coronal than in the radicular portions of the pulp and they can be observed as free, attached, and embed­ded in the dentinal surface of the pulp chamber.
 Pulp stones are classified done according to their structure as true, false, and diffuse.
 They range in size from small microscopic particles to large masses that almost oblit­erate the pulp chamber (2).
 Although the exact cause of pulp calcification is un­known some factors have been implicated in stone for­mation such as genetic predisposition (3), orthodontic tooth movement, circulatory disturbance in pulp, age (4), interactions between the epithelium and pulp tis­sue, idiopathic factors (5), and long-standing irritants like caries, deep restorations, and chronic inflamma­tion (6).
 Studies related to the prevalence of pulp stones, based on radiographic examinations, have been report­ed with various percentages (ranging from 8% to 95%) (7-16).
 Females are more frequently affected than males (11,16,17).
 However, to our knowledge, there has been only one report on the prevalence of pulp stone involv­ing a Turkish population (16).
 The aim of this radiographic-based study was to deter­mine the prevalence of pulp stones in a group of Turk­ish population, and to evaluate possible associations be­tween pulp stones and gender, tooth type, dental arch, and side, and to compare the results with published data presenting a new perspective in forensic medicine.

-Materials and Methods
+## **Materials and Methods**

 The comprised bitewing radiographic-based materials which were examined in the present study were col­lected from the 8000 files of patients who were referred to Department of Oral Diagnosis and Radiology at Erci- yes
 University's Faculty of Dentistry, for routine dental examination.
 Patients whose bitewing radiographs were taken bilaterally during routine radiographic examina­tion were included in the present study.